dammitdrum/stockmanager/README.md

 # stockmanager
-application for management stock, using backbone marionette and require
+application for management stock, using backbone marionette and requirejs